aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/miscellaneous/writing-metadata-to-mpp/_index.md

 url: /net/writing-metadata-to-mpp/
 ---

-Aspose.Tasks provides a facility for writing metadata to MPP files for calendars, tasks, task links, resources and resource assignments.
+Aspose.Tasks for .NET provides a facility for writing metadata to MPP files for calendars, tasks, task links, resources and resource assignments.

 ## **Writing Metadata to Microsoft Project Files**
 The following metadata is used in this example: